 CERRITO TROPICAL ECOLODGE

-At Cerrito Tropical Eco Lodge, we are working hard to remove single-use plastics from our property and when we cannot, we recycle our plastic.
-We also support local projects which aim to give back to communities and regenerate the nature which surrounds us, projects such as the Taboga Recycle program.
+At Cerrito Tropical Eco Lodge, we are working to remove single-use plastics from our property and when we cannot, we recycle our plastic.
+Plus we also support local projects which aim to give back to communities and regenerate the nature which surrounds us including projects such as the Taboga Recycle program.
 We strive to respect our surroundings, and be an active community resource—all while providing a rewarding guest experience.
 Step by step our effort and its impact is growing.

 Environmental Stewardship Pillar

 To be an environmentally friendly property is a globally recognized concept which encourages innovation and sustainability to reduce, reuse and recycle, including energy, water, waste, and carbon emissions.

 When tourism works to protect Taboga’s natural and cultural heritage, it also invests in safeguarding this legacy for future generations.

 Past and present live as one, which is why we are committed to protecting the region’s historic sites and nature.
 Cerrito Tropical Eco Lodge has served as a base for scientific research over the years from where international scientific excursions into the forest studied the Taboga Green Dart Frog Dendrobates auratus*****, Tarantulas, Sericopelma rubronitens as well as for recognized historians.
 Plus as a host for the visiting ship MV Brigitte Bardot of the Sea Shepherd an international non-profit Marine Wildlife Conservation Society who helped locally with the turtle protection project.
 Additionally, we support educational school programs that empower local students to become future stewards of Taboga’s natural heritage.